EmreCenk/Fireworks/README.md

 # Fireworks

-A procedurally generated Fireworks animation.
+A different set of fireworks are generated every time the program is used.